wandarehema/wandarehema/README.md

   <img src="https://github.com/Willy-Nyawira/Willy-Nyawira/blob/master/Images/Icons/avatar.jfif" width="200" height="200">
 </p>

-### Actuary | Software Developer
+### Financial analyst | Software Developer|Oracle specialist

-*I create algorithms and models that help computers learn from data and make forecasts, resulting in valuable business insights.*
+* I design, create, test, and maintain software applications or systems.*

 ---
 ### Profile Summary
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Willy-nyawira&label=Profile%20views&color=0e75b6&style=flat" alt="Willy-nyawira" /> </p>
-As a dedicated actuary with a strong background in financial modeling, valuation analysis, and business intelligence, I am driven by a passion for leveraging technology to tackle complex challenges.
-My diverse skill set includes expertise in statistics, mathematics, and data science, complemented by hands-on experience in software development.

-**Actuarial and Financial Expertise:**
-With a focus on actuarial science, I have successfully completed the Financial Modeling and Valuation Analyst (FMVA) certification, demonstrating proficiency in financial modeling, business forecasting, and valuation techniques.
-My analytical skills extend to risk assessment, ensuring informed decision-making in financial contexts.

-**Data Science and Business Intelligence:**
-In addition to my actuarial background, I bring a wealth of experience in data science and business intelligence.
-I have applied advanced statistical methods, machine learning, and natural language processing (NLP) to derive meaningful insights from data.
-My portfolio showcases projects that demonstrate my ability to harness data for strategic decision-making.

-**Continuous Learning and Growth:**
-Embracing a mindset of lifelong learning, I stay abreast of industry trends and advancements.
-My commitment to personal and professional growth is reflected in my proactive approach to acquiring new skills and exploring emerging technologies.

-**Collaboration and Impact:**
-I am dedicated to making a meaningful impact at the intersection of actuarial science, data science, and software development.
-My GitHub portfolio showcases my contributions and projects, demonstrating my commitment to excellence.
-If you share a vision for collaborative innovation and lasting impact, I invite you to reach out for potential collaboration at 📫 nyawiramwangi394@gmail.com.
+Experienced finance graduate and skilled software developer with expertise in statistics, mathematics, and data analytics, specializing in backend development with Oracle technologies.
+Passionate about technology and innovation at large, I bring a dynamic blend of analytical acumen, technical proficiency, and a forward-thinking mindset to the table.

+Quantitative Analysis and Data Analytics: Proficient in statistics, mathematics, and data analytics, I excel in deriving actionable insights from complex datasets.
+My expertise in quantitative analysis enables me to uncover valuable trends and patterns that drive informed decision-making and business growth.

+Software Development and Oracle Proficiency: As a seasoned software developer, I specialize in backend development with a focus on Oracle technologies.
+Leveraging my skills in Oracle databases and backend development, I design and implement efficient and scalable systems that support data-driven decision-making and organizational success.

+Passion for Technology and Innovation: With a deep-seated passion for technology and innovation, I am driven to explore emerging trends and leverage cutting-edge tools and techniques to solve complex challenges.
+I thrive in dynamic environments where I can contribute my expertise to drive innovation and create transformative solutions.

+Continuous Learning and Growth: Committed to lifelong learning, I actively pursue opportunities to expand my knowledge and skills in both finance and technology domains.
+I stay updated on the latest trends and advancements in statistics, mathematics, data analytics, and software development to remain at the forefront of industry innovation.

+Collaboration and Impact: Enthusiastic about collaborative problem-solving, I thrive in team environments where I can contribute my expertise to drive impactful solutions.
+My GitHub portfolio showcases my technical skills and project contributions, demonstrating my commitment to excellence and collaborative innovation.

+Let's connect and explore opportunities to leverage my expertise in statistics, mathematics, data analytics, and technology to drive innovation and create value.Feel free out at 📫 gatierehema@gmail.com.

 Let's embark on a journey of mutual growth and professional advancement.